 How many Bibles do you own?
 I have a lot of them; both paper and electronic.
 I use some of them daily and some less often.
-Some sit on the shelf unused; alternate translations now replaced by BibleGateway.com.
-And still others are for giving to those who need a Bible.
+Some sit on the shelf unused; alternate translations that have been replaced by BibleGateway.com.
+And still, others are to give to those who need a Bible.
 But the number of Bibles I have sitting on a shelf is not important.
 What is important is what I do with them.

 God has given us the Bible, not as a science book, a book of philosophy, a history book, or as a book for bedtime reading.
 It is his revelation of himself to us.
 There are a great many other books that can be useful to us in our daily walk with God.
 But none of them can replace the Bible.
 God has given it to us to teach us about himself, to train us in the Christian life, and to correct us when we go astray.

 The ultimate goal of the Scripture is to prepare believers for service in the kingdom.
 It is not enough to own a Bible or a collection of Bibles.
 As with any training manual, you need to read it for it to have any value.
 But even reading it is not adequate.
 You need to allow God’s Spirit to guide you as you read.
 And you need to put into practice what you have learned.

 The Scripture can be a challenge to read and absorb.
 But if you are really interested in growing in your faith, there is no better action you can take than to daily read God’s word, meditate on what it says, and put it into practice.
 All Scripture is inspired by God and is useful to train and equip us for service in God’s kingdom.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.